Finite sets #

 Instances For

-Alias of the reverse direction of Set.Finite.toFinset_subset_toFinset
+Alias of the reverse direction of Set.Finite.toFinset_subset_toFinset.

-Alias of the reverse direction of Set.Finite.toFinset_ssubset_toFinset
+Alias of the reverse direction of Set.Finite.toFinset_ssubset_toFinset.

 Fintype instances #

-Every instance here should have a corresponding Set.Finite
+Every instance here should have a corresponding Set.Finite constructor in the next section.

 Equations